UTSCCSCC01/finalprojectf22-team-shortcut/doc/sprint0/process.md

 # Process
 ## Team Organization
-The team is organized based on the team contract in which the rules and regulations will be based on that.
+The team is organized based on the rules and regulations stated in the team contract.
 For the project itself, we planned to divide work equally so 2 members will work on the front end, 2 on the back end, and the last 2 will work on the database.
 So far all members are equal in status and power in the team.
 Some members have his/her own roles and are responsible for their duty.
 The following are the roles and who are responsible for each role:

     Team lead - Scrum master: Alfred
     Scrum development team member - All of us